 The Jacobs Report used Bell et al, 2018 to estimate an average historic rate of RSLR from 1900 to 2017 at 2.28 ± 0.15 mm/yr, with a global average rate of rise of 1.7 ± 0.2 mm/yr from 1901 to 2010 (IPCC, 2014).
 This would suggest applying an adjustment of ~0.6 mm/yr to GMSL projections to get an estimate of Wellington RSL projection, but Jacobs applies 1 to 3 mm/yr into the future, not carrying forward several sources of local change on the basis that they are unpredictable.

-Jacobs therefore overstates projected RSLR by taking the worst case.
+Jacobs therefore overstates projected RSLR by using the worst case possible.

-IPCC AR6 WG1 (2.3.3.3) revisits its estimates of the 1901 to 2010 global average rate of rise to 1.5 ± 0.1 mm/yr (Table 2, Palmer et al (2021) cited by IPCC).
-This moves would marginally increase the necessary adjustment (0.8 mm/yr) slightly closer to what Jacobs assume.
+IPCC AR6 WG1 (2.3.3.3) revisits its estimates of the 1901 to 2010 global average rate of rise adopting 1.5 ± 0.1 mm/yr (Table 2, Palmer et al (2021) cited by IPCC).
+This change would marginally increase the necessary adjustment (0.8 mm/yr) slightly closer to what Jacobs assume.
 But it still overstates the projections rather than incorporating the uncertainty in the seismic effects into the overall projection uncertainty.

 Denys et al. Sea Level Rise in New Zealand: The Effect of Vertical Land Motion on Century‐Long Tide Gauge Records in a Tectonically Active Region (2020) gives a more extensive analysis of these issues than Bell et al. (2018), and Table 6 shows closure across the country (1891−2013) to within the margin of error of the IPCC AR6 global average 1901 and 2010 rates.
-This would suggest the use of an average adjustment of ~0.5mm/yr uplift and provide the basis for accommodating the uncertainties in the projections.
+This would suggest the use of an average adjustment of only ~0.5mm/yr and also provide the basis for estimating the uncertainties for use in the projections.

 4. Use of RCP 8.5H+ and de facto Adoption of RCP 8.0 for Sea-Level Rise